-It is, however, more accurate to think of DEVONThink’s databases as libraries whose documents are stored in a repository hidden from view and barred to the users.
-The users can access the documents in the repository (but not the repository itself) by means of two catalogues: the group structure and the tags list.
+It is, however, more accurate to think of DevonThink’s databases as libraries whose documents are stored in a repository hidden from view and barred to the users.
+The users can access the documents in the repository (but not the repository itself) by means of two catalogs: the group structure and the tags list.

-So, DEVONThink’s group structure is more like a structured index than a hierarchical table of contents and DEVONThink’s groups are more like tags and less like folders than one might have thought.
+So, DevonThink’s group structure is more like a structured index than a hierarchical table of contents and DevonThink’s groups are more like tags and less like folders than you might have thought.

 Consider, for example, an ecology consultant whose database contains information about species, habitats, surveys, legislation, methodological issues, clients and so on.

-The point is: DEVONThink’s AI works best when there is discernible relation between the contents of the documents in a group that distinguishes these documents from documents outside the group.
+The point is: DevonThink’s AI works best when there is a discernible relationship between the contents of the documents in a group that distinguishes these documents from documents outside the group.
 Grouping documents by project, author, source, publication date, file name and so on, usually does not result in groups whose content is related in this way.